Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 ## Use Amazon Managed Flink for real-time analytics - Optional
 Duration: 15

-Here we will show you how to integrate our current demo with [Amazon Managed Service for Apache Flink](https://aws.amazon.com/managed-service-apache-flink/) to do real-time analytics.
+Here we will show you how to integrate our current demo with [Amazon Managed Service for Apache Flink](https://aws.amazon.com/managed-service-apache-flink/) and [Kinesis Data Streams (KDS)](https://aws.amazon.com/kinesis/data-streams/) to do real-time analytics.

-The schematic diagram below shows data from the source is streamed into an input KDS stream, processed by Flink in real-time, streamed into an output KDS stream, picked up by Data Firehose before landing in Snowflake.
-[AWS Glue Data Catalog](https://docs.aws.amazon.com/prescriptive-guidance/latest/serverless-etl-aws-glue/aws-glue-data-catalog.html) serves as a metadata store for Flink tables.
+The schematic diagram below illustrates the flow of data from the source, which is streamed into an input KDS stream.
+The data is then processed by [Flink Studio notebook](https://docs.aws.amazon.com/managed-flink/latest/java/how-sinks.html#sinks-firehose-create) in real-time, before being ingested into an output KDS stream, it is picked up by Data Firehose and ultimately lands in Snowflake.
+[AWS Glue Data Catalog](https://docs.aws.amazon.com/prescriptive-guidance/latest/serverless-etl-aws-glue/aws-glue-data-catalog.html) serves as a metadata store for Flink Studio notebook tables.

 ![](assets/flink-schematic.png)

+Optionally, if you are writing Flink applications instead of using the Flink Studio notebook, you can use the [Firehose Producer](https://docs.aws.amazon.com/managed-flink/latest/java/how-sinks.html#sinks-firehose-create) to bypass the output Kinesis stream.

 #### 1. Create a table in Snowflake to receive Flink-filtered data
 Log into the Snowflake account as `streaming_user`.
 Run the following SQL commands to generate a table for capturing the filtered streams.